German reunification: Social groups and figures

-There was also a significant opposition to the unification amongst intellectual circles.
+There was also a significant opposition to the unification in intellectual circles.
 Christa Wolf and Manfred Stolpe stressed the need to forge an East German identity, while "citizens' initiatives, church groups, and intellectuals of the first hour began issuing dire warnings about a possible Anschluss of the GDR by the Federal Republic".
-Many East Germans oppositionists and reformers advocated for a "third path" of an independent, democratic socialist East Germany.
+Many East German oppositionists and reformers advocated for a "third path" of an independent, democratic socialist East Germany.
 Stefan Heym argued that the preservation of the GDR was necessary to achieve the ideal of democratic socialism, urging East Germans to oppose "capitalist annexation" in favour of a democratic socialist society.
-Writers of both nations were concerned about the destruction of the East German or West Germany cultural identity respectively; in "Goodbye to the Literature of the Federal Republic," Frank Schirrmacher states that the literature of both states had been central to the consciousness and unique identity of both nations, with this newly developed culture being now endangered by looming reunification.
+In an attempt to preserve possibility for an independent socialist Germany, Wolf, Heym, and a union of left-wing writers of GDR issued the appeal "For Our Country" on November 28, 1989, to try to convince East Germans a possible future of socialist Germany.
+The appeal managed to gather over 1 million approvals by January, 1990, which is unprecedented in the history of GDR.
+Writers in both East and West were concerned about the destruction of the East German or West German cultural identity respectively; in "Goodbye to the Literature of the Federal Republic", Frank Schirrmacher states that the literature of both states had been central to the consciousness and unique identity of both nations, with this newly developed culture being now endangered by looming reunification.
+David Gress remarked that there was "an influential view found largely, but by no means only, on the German and international left" which saw "the drive for unification as either sinister, masking a revival of aggressive nationalist aspirations, or materialist".